billionvectors/atinyvectors/README.md

 - Clang (or other C++ compiler)
 - GoogleTest for unit testing
 - SQLiteCpp, libzip and nlohmann/json libraries

+## Docs

+For detailed development guidelines and documentation, please refer to the official guide at [https://docs.asimplevectors.com/](https://docs.asimplevectors.com/).

 ## Building the Project